Arthur F. Kramer

-Arthur F. Kramer is an academic, research scientist, and administrator in cognitive and brain health.
+Arthur F. Kramer is a research scientist and an academic administrator with a focus on the disciplines of cognitive science and brain health.
 The majority of his career has been spent at the Beckman Institute for Advanced Science and Technology, which he helped to establish at the University of Illinois in 1989.

-As of May 2, 2016, Kramer became senior vice provost for research and graduate education at Northeastern University in Boston, Massachusetts.
+As of May 2016, Kramer became senior vice provost for research and graduate education at Northeastern University in Boston, Massachusetts.
+Arthur Kramer founded the Center for Cognitive & Brain Health at Northeastern University in 2016.
+He ran the research center until mid-year 2025.

 Education

-Arthur Kramer studied at the State University of New York at Stony Brook.
+Kramer studied at the State University of New York at Stony Brook.
 There he met his future wife, Laurie, and earned his B.A.

 He joined the University of Illinois as a graduate student in 1979, receiving his Ph.D. in cognitive and experimental psychology in 1984.

 Career

-Arthur Kramer accepted an assistant professorship at the University of Illinois in 1984, working with the departments of psychology, mechanical and industrial engineering, and the Institute of Aviation.
+Kramer accepted an assistant professorship at the University of Illinois in 1984, working with the departments of psychology, mechanical and industrial engineering, the campus Neuroscience program, and the Institute of Aviation.
 He helped to create the Beckman Institute for Advanced Science and Technology, which opened in 1989, and became the group coordinator of its Human Perception and Performance Unit.
 He has served as co-director of the University of Illinois's Center for Healthy Minds, co-chaired the Beckman Institute's intelligent human-computer interaction group, and directed its biomedical imaging center.
 He was named to the Swanlund Endowed Chair in Psychology in 2007.

-He became director of the Beckman Institute in 2010.
+He became director of the Beckman Institute in 2010 which he ran until the summer of 2016.

+In 2010, he was awarded a Senior Fellowship of the Zukunftskollegs at the University of Konstanz.

-As of May 2, 2016, Arthur Kramer became senior vice provost for research and graduate education at Northeastern University in Boston, Massachusetts, where he will help to develop an interdisciplinary research center.
+As of May 2016, Arthur Kramer became senior vice provost for research and graduate education at Northeastern University in Boston, Massachusetts, where he helped to develop a number of novel interdisciplinary research centers.